Dame Barbara Windsor Diagnosed with Alzheimer’s

 Alzheimer’s presents challenges of varying degrees not just for the sufferer but also for loved ones.
 Seeing the decline of a close family member or friend can be hugely distressing and can leave people with feelings of helplessness, loss and grief.

 Carers may feel the quality of care provided in the Care Home is better than what could have been provided at home.
-Alzheimer sufferers may benefit from the wealth of activities offered from specially trained staff.
+Individuals with Alzheimer’s may benefit from the wealth of activities offered from specially trained staff.
 They will be exposed to varying social situations each day and may build new relationships and friendships.

-Care homes will be able to carry out an individual assessment of the sufferer’s symptoms and needs, and will inform the carer what they can offer.
+Care homes will be able to carry out an individual assessment of a person’s symptoms and needs, and will inform them what they can offer.
 By leveraging tools such as care home software, the specific requirements of these patients can be recorded and shared to help deliver the best care possible.
-This approach helps empower those with Dementia by ensuring they receive a care plan that is tailored to their needs.
+This approach helps empower those with dementia by ensuring they receive a care plan that is tailored to their needs.